heatherheine/heatherheine.github.io/content/accomplishments/_index.md

 draft: false
 ---

-## COVID-19 Laboratory Leadership
+## COVID-19 Laboratory Leadership:

-In 2020, amidst the public health emergency brought on by COVID-19, I made the pivotal decision to transform Olive Labs, my bootstrapped R&D laboratory, into an FDA-authorized, CLIA-certified high-complexity clinical laboratory.
-This shift demanded an intensive exploration of the technologies behind COVID-19 RT-PCR testing, alongside procuring new equipment, upgrading facilities, navigating regulatory requirements, hiring additional staff, and devising safe patient interaction protocols to protect our team.
-Remarkably, we accomplished this transformation in just three months, a testament to our agility and determination.

-Our efforts paid off as we earned the highest 5-star Google rating among COVID-19 testing labs in Michigan, based on unsolicited patient reviews.
-We also supported major clients like Henry Ford Health Systems and DTE Energy—Michigan's primary energy provider—ensuring their staff's safety during the harsh 2020 winter, while testing thousands of long-term care facility residents with same-day turnaround times for these high-risk groups.

-Leading Olive Labs during the pandemic placed me in frequent discussions with regulators and state laboratory scientists, where we tackled resource management under intense pressure.
-Anticipating and mitigating shortages of critical staff and supplies became a cornerstone of our operations, with time always of the essence.
-This experience sharpened my ability to identify and prioritize key elements to sustain a complex, efficient operation.
-Our lab's impact was tangible: we not only met urgent community needs but also set a standard for rapid, reliable testing, earning praise from both individual patients and corporate partners.
+* **Transformation of Olive Labs (2020):** Converted my bootstrapped R&D lab into an FDA-authorized, CLIA-certified high-complexity clinical lab during the COVID-19 public health emergency.
+* **Rapid Adaptation:** Mastered RT-PCR testing technologies, procured equipment, upgraded facilities, met regulatory requirements, hired staff, and implemented safe patient protocols—all within three months.
+* **High Performance:** Achieved a 5-star Google rating, the highest among Michigan COVID-19 testing labs, based on unsolicited patient reviews.
+* **Key Partnerships:** Supported Henry Ford Health Systems and DTE Energy (Michigan's main energy provider) to ensure staff safety during the 2020 winter.
+* **Community Impact:** Tested thousands of long-term care facility residents with same-day results, prioritizing high-risk groups.
+* **Support for Critical First Responders:** Provided testing and logistical support to critical first responders, including the senior team held up away from their families, who were responsible for the nearby Enrico Fermi Nuclear Generating Station (Fermi 2) near Ferndale, MI, ensuring their operational continuity during the crisis.
+* **Regulatory Engagement:** Collaborated with regulators and state lab scientists to manage resources under pressure.
+* **Resource Management:** Anticipated and mitigated shortages of staff and supplies, maintaining operational efficiency.
+* **Leadership Outcome:** Built a lab that delivered rapid, reliable testing, earning recognition from patients and corporate partners alike.

-## Innovative Tissue Regeneration Research
+## Innovative Tissue Regeneration Research:

-During my PhD at The University of British Columbia, I developed an implanted device for studying tissue regeneration, detailed in my thesis work (Patent PCT/US2013/023296, "Implantable devices and applications and use thereof").
-My research focused on characterizing a controlled in vivo system for angiogenesis using a custom-built subcutaneous murine chamber, paired with an automated high-resolution imaging system.
+* **PhD Research at UBC:** Developed an implanted device for studying tissue regeneration during my PhD at The University of British Columbia (Patent PCT/US2013/023296, "Implantable devices and applications and use thereof").
+* **Device Development:** Designed and fabricated device prototypes using various synthetic materials and surgical steel, and developed microsurgical techniques to support implantation and research applications.
+* **Research Focus:** Created a controlled in vivo system for angiogenesis using a custom subcutaneous murine chamber and an automated high-resolution imaging system, incorporating confocal and multifocal confocal microscopy to image live tissues.
+* **Key Contributions:**

-This model established baseline parameters for cell infiltration rates, capillary morphology, and the influence of chamber size, matrix, and growth factor concentrations.
-I conducted three key experiments: implanting purified endothelial progenitor cells (EPCs) to assess their role in neoangiogenesis, using GFP-labeled bone marrow transplants to track contributions to new vessel formation, and analyzing angiogenesis in CD34-null mice, revealing altered penetration rates and cell densities.
+  * Established baseline parameters for cell infiltration rates, capillary morphology, and effects of chamber size, matrix, and growth factor concentrations.

-This work, published in 2009, laid a foundation for future therapeutic advancements in neoangiogenesis, showcasing my ability to innovate and quantify complex biological processes.
+  * Conducted three pivotal experiments:
+    * Implanted purified endothelial progenitor cells (EPCs) to evaluate their role in neoangiogenesis.
+    * Used GFP-labeled bone marrow transplants to trace contributions to new vessel formation.
+    * Analyzed angiogenesis in CD34-null mice, identifying altered penetration rates and cell densities.
+* **Impact:**
+  * **New Bioreactor Model:** This work introduces a new bioreactor model for studying tissue growth and regeneration, improving our understanding of how new blood vessels form in wounds and growing tissues.
+  * **Significance:** Effective integration of engineered tissues with host tissues requires prior facilitation of angiogenesis, as vascular networks are essential for nutrient delivery and structural stability in constructs exceeding a few millimeters, underscoring my expertise in innovating and quantitatively analyzing complex biological systems.
+  * **Research Efficiency:** The development of this model provides a powerful tool to monitor these changes in live mice, significantly increasing research efficiency in long-term studies.

-## Exceptional Training & Leadership
+## Advanced Training & Leadership:

-As one of only two students annually accepted into UBC's prestigious MD/PhD program, I balanced rigorous academics with entrepreneurial leadership.
-At age 25, I spearheaded the fundraising, construction, and launch of UBC's first student-owned and operated café and coffee roaster, a venture that served thousands and fostered community on campus.
+* **MD/PhD at UBC:** Selected as one of only two students annually for UBC's highly competitive MD/PhD program, successfully managing demanding academics alongside leadership initiatives.
+* **Entrepreneurial Leadership:** At age 25, led the fundraising, construction, and launch of UBC's first student-owned and operated café and coffee roaster, serving thousands and enhancing campus community engagement.

-Additionally, in 2010, I was the sole Canadian selected among five Americans for NASA's Aerospace Medicine training at Johnson Space Center in Houston.
-This month-long intensive with astronauts and engineers covered human spaceflight medical systems, enhancing my expertise in high-stakes operational environments.
+* **NASA Aerospace Medicine Training (2010):** Chosen as the only Canadian among five Americans for a month-long intensive at NASA's Johnson Space Center in Houston, collaborating with astronauts and engineers to study medical systems for human spaceflight, bolstering expertise in high-pressure operational contexts.

-These achievements—building a sustainable student enterprise and training with NASA—demonstrate my ability to excel in selective, high-impact settings, with quantifiable outcomes like serving a campus population and contributing to space medicine knowledge.
+* **Demonstrated Impact:** These accomplishments—establishing a sustainable student enterprise and contributing to space medicine—highlight my capacity to thrive in selective, high-stakes environments, delivering measurable results such as supporting a campus population and advancing knowledge in aerospace medicine.